 Professor Emeritus Norman Holen created Augsburg’s mace in 1970, which was laid on a table during events until 1988, when Holen was commissioned to create a stand for it.

 Presidential Medallion and Chain of Office

 Augsburg University’s Chain of Office represents the president’s authority to head the university and is worn by President Pribbenow at ceremonial functions such as commencement.
 The chain suspends a medal imprinted with the university seal.

 The Augsburg seal is based on a design by Paul L. Konsterlie ’50 that was created to celebrate Augsburg’s centennial in 1969.
 In addition to incorporating the name “Augsburg University” into the seal, staff designers Denielle Stepka ’11 and Mark Chamberlain restored key elements of the original seal, including symbols of a lion that reflects Norwegian heritage, an eagle representing the United States, the Minneapolis skyline, and the lamp of knowledge.
 As with the central graphic elements, the motto “Through Truth to Freedom” was retained.

 Flags displayed at commencement represent sovereign nations of American Indian students and countries of the international students graduating in the ceremony.

 Augsburg University is located on land originally inhabited by people of the Dakota and Anishinaabe nations.
 In recognition of that past, and of all the indigenous peoples across North America, the university includes an honor song in commencement to recognize and honor all graduates.

-The honor song is performed by Red Bone, a local American Indian drum group comprised of singers from the Ho-Chunk, Lakota, and Ojibwe nations.
+The honor song is performed by the Red Lake Singers, a local American Indian drum group comprised of singers from the Ho-Chunk, Lakota, and Ojibwe nations.
 They are a group of professionals who came together as singers, role models, and mentors to improve conditions for youth in the Twin Cities American Indian community.